eclipse-4diac/4diac-fbe/README.md

 If you run this from the git `release` branch, simply update the repo and all subrepositories in place.
-In case there were significant toolchain updates, run `toolchains/etc/bootstrap/clean.sh` to force downloading a current toolchain release.
+In case there were significant toolchain updates, run `toolchains/etc/bootstrap/clean.sh` to trigger downloading a new toolchain release.